 Stay tuned for our next post explaining which offenses are never eligible for expungement or records sealing.

-If you want to find out what our attorneys can do for you, call 740-217-4273 today to schedule an expungement/seal records consultation with one of our Attorneys to learn what options are available to you.
+If you want to find out what our criminal defense lawyer in Delaware can do for you, call 740-217-4273 today to schedule an expungement/seal records consultation with one of our defense Attorneys to learn what options are available to you.